Weird Science

 Phot.4 – Close-up of the braided sleeve structure; A – elongation, B – compression

-An important feature of this braided sleeve—critical for constructing an artificial muscle—is that it is a dynamic structure: the fibers cross at different angles depending on the conditions.
-When we compress the braided sleeve, the fibers intersect at an angle closer to 90 degrees (Phot.4B), whereas after elongation, the angles change considerably (Phot.4A).
-This leads to a change in dimensions: while the length of the braided sleeve decreases, its diameter increases, and vice versa (Phot.5).
+An important feature of this braided sleeve, which plays a key role in constructing an artificial muscle, is that it behaves as a dynamic structure.
+The fibers intersect at different angles depending on external conditions.
+When the braided sleeve is compressed, the fibers form angles closer to 90 degrees (Photo 4B).
+After being stretched, the angles change significantly (Photo 4A).
+This results in a change in dimensions: the length of the braided sleeve becomes shorter while its diameter increases, and vice versa (Photo 5).

 Phot.5 – Dimensional changes in the braided sleeve; top – elongation, bottom – compression